sagasu/hubot-weather/README.md

 # hubot-weather
-:rain_cloud: ask hubot about the weather
+:umbrella: ask hubot about the weather

 See [`src/weather.coffee`](src/weather.coffee) for full documentation.